emtseng/smart-mirror/README.md

 # smart-mirror

-Final project for Wendy Ju's Interactive Device Design.
-This is a web app built in Node/Express/React that serves information on New York City subway delays.
+This repo contains web app and Arduino code for our final project for Wendy Ju's Interactive Device Design.

+Check out the wiki to learn more about the final product.

-## Installation & running the app
+## Installation

 First, install the package.
 There are a lot of dependencies.
 This will take a little bit.